Last Updated on

 11. Make sure you incorporate some physical activity and exercise in your child’s daily routine – this helps in creating a healthy appetite and helps in the growth and development of your child as well.

-13. Have at least one meal together.
+13. Have at least one meal together as a family.
 Most parents have a busy schedule, so eating every meal together is probably difficult, but make sure you have one meal together as a family – preferably dinner time.
-While this works as good family time, you also get to see how your kid eats – chances of eating junk are minimized as well.
+While this works as good family time, you also get to see how your child eats – chances of eating junk are minimized as well.

-14. Start reading the labels on the food you buy – ask your kids to do the same as well.
-This will make both you and your child conscious of what he or she is eating.
-Knowing what’s going in will be like an eye opener – a can of corn? roughly 350 calories, a pack of Oreos? that’s 300 calories straight.
+14. Start reading the labels on the food you buy – ask your child to do the same as well.
+This will make both you and your child conscious of what he puts in his mouth.
+Knowing about the calories and other nutrients of the food they consume will help them.
 Knowing all this will help you keep a tab on your health and control it.

 15. If you have time, try and indulge in activities like gardening, and ask your child to be a part of it.
 The child will enjoy eating the vegetables and fruits you’ve grown.

 16. Fill your refrigerator with healthy food.
-Stack it up with fruits and vegetables, so that your child does not binge eat on junk. and eats healthy and munches on nutritious foods when hungry.
+Stack it up with fruits and vegetables, so that your child does not binge eat junk.
+And eats healthy, and munches on nutritious foods when hungry.

 17. Don’t use negative reinforcements to force a child to eat what he or she doesn’t like.